beyondbrokkoli/tether_split/README.md

 To force an application to use your phone's internet, simply prepend the LD_PRELOAD environment variable to its launch command.

 ⚠️ CRITICAL: You must use the absolute path to the compiled .so file.
-If you just use ./tether_split.so, it will often fail with a cannot open shared object file error because large applications (like Steam) change their working directory when they boot up.
+If you just use ./tether_split.so, it will often fail with a cannot open shared object file error because some applications change their working directory when they boot up.
+# THIS DOESNT WORK WITH STEAM (only works for single binary applications that dont bypass our socket)
 The easiest way to do this is to use $PWD (which automatically prints your current directory) if you are still in the folder where you compiled the script:

 For OBS Studio: